 "You could have gotten yourself seriously hurt walking off alone like that...
 You should know better."

 She makes a small noise of indignation, but can't help feeling slightly sheepish.
 Personally, she thinks he's being a little over-dramatic, but the fact still remains that without House, she would still be standing outside her apartment in nothing but a wisp of a dress in the early hours of the morning.
-House, however, feels he's being just the right amount of dramatic, and glares at her; angry that she doesn't seem to grasp the seriousness of what could have happened.
+House however, feels he's being just the right amount of dramatic, and glares at her; angry that she doesn't seem to grasp the seriousness of what could have happened.
 He wants to pretend he doesn't care; that what she did was simply stupid and childish, and if she can't see that, then she's a fool.
 He knows she isn't those things though, and he knows he pushed all the right buttons to get her to do what she did.
-She's an idiot for putting herself in danger, but he can't help but think part of the reason he feels so angry is guilt driven.
+She's an idiot for putting herself in the situation she did, but he can't help but think part of the reason he feels so angry is guilt driven.

 If I hadn't heard Wilson yelling down at her she would have walked off alone...
 If something had happened to her...